Hey there, autumn enthusiasts! And welcome to my Fall Bucket List: 100 fun things to do this fall! (2023 edition)

 Collecting fall leaves and pinecones is a fun activity while on walks in the fall.

 The fall season is the perfect time to start a gratitude journal.

 Writing in a gratitude journal helps us to focus on the things in our lives that we are grateful for and not the things that stress us out or are burdens.

 Related article: How to cultivate an attitude of gratitude

 72. Make Hot Chocolate Bombs!

-Stir and enjoy a delicious mug of chocolate heaven!
 This article tells you everything you need to know about hot Chocolate bombs and how to make them yourself!

 73. Cultivate a Green Thumb!

 It’s always the right time to bring some life into your home!